Fujifilm X-S10 vs Nikon D780

 Studio photographers will appreciate that the Nikon D780 (unlike the X-S10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-S10 and the D780 are recent models that are part of the current product line-up.
 The D780 replaced the earlier Nikon D750, while the X-S10 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-S10 and D780 can be found, respectively, in the Fujifilm X-S10 Manual (free pdf) or the online Nikon D780 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-S10 and the Nikon D780?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.